Key Nonprofit Partners

 Bridle Up Hope’s unique Equine-Assisted Learning (EAL) curriculum teaches young women to recognize their inherent worth and potential, and to approach life with correct paradigms of themselves and others.
 The program combines equestrian training, life skills development, service at the barn, and self-renewal activities, with principles from The 7 Habits of Highly Effective People integrated throughout.

-Andrea Clarke, Board Member of Bridle Up Hope, is dedicated to the cause of supporting young women struggling with mental health.
+Andrea Clarke, former Board Member of Bridle Up Hope, is dedicated to the cause of supporting young women struggling with mental health.
 Learn more about the impact of Bridle Up Hope by watching Brooke’s story here.

 With a focus on family-friendly entertainment, SCERA has remained dedicated to serving and unifying the community through involvement in the arts.
 SCERA’s educational programs and performing arts seasons have been enjoyed by millions of Utah County citizens over SCERA’s 89 years of service.